Planning a Walt Disney World trip? On a budget?

-I have done Walt Disney World on a very limited budget.
-I have researched and then tested these tips with my family of seven.
+I have taken my family of seven to Walt Disney World on a very limited budget.
+I have researched and then tested these tips.
 Here are my tips for doing Disney on a budget.

 We've tried the All-Star Movies resort and the Pop Century resort and were very happy at both.
 While these hotels are budget, they are clean and well-maintained and were perfect for our active family.
 We enjoyed our time at the hotels, swam in the pools, and really saved money on our lodging and parking.